Career is everything!

 And yet, how much time do most people spend in planning their careers??
 An appointment with a college advisor that has no special training?
-Going to college to be with friends and with no goals or plan?
+Going to college just to be with friends and with no goals or plan?
 Pursuing a particular career path just because you, or someone else, thinks it pays well?
 These are not good reasons.
 There should be much more attention given to considering career options – personal goals, skills and strengths,workforce projections, necessary education, and then, how to make it grow and develop for a lifetime of gainful employment.
-That means staying employed and secure all 50 years!
+That means staying employed and secure all the years of your work-life!

 Career planning includes a plethora of skill building, personal awareness, understanding of job market/trends, how to apply education, learning specialized skills, advancing to new levels, finding fulfillment and meeting personal goals.
 Your career is about who you are as much as about what you do.
 It’s more than just getting a paycheck.

-Although sadly, that’s the strategy of a lot of people.
-Paycheck to paycheck.
+Although sadly, that’s the strategy of too many people.
+Living paycheck to paycheck.
 Don't let this be you.
 You can do better.

-Consider this - according to the stats, over 70% of American workers are unhappy with their jobs, and a whopping 83% are un-engaged at work.
+Consider this - according to stats, over 70% of American workers are unhappy with their jobs, and a whopping 83% are un-engaged at work.
 Even though these stats seem a little on the high side, job dissatisfaction and disengagement affect all of us – as employees, as customers, and certainly as bosses.
+We can do better.

 This can be fixed, but has to start with you.

 If you are unhappy with your work, you will not be as productive or creative.
-You will have more stress, and may affect your personal life.
+You will have more stress, and may affect your personal life too.

-The same goes for your employees - - which can affect your customers - - which can affect your profitability and bottom line.
+The same goes for your employees - - which can affect your customers - - which in turn, can affect your profitability and bottom line.